okta/okta-devices-swift/README.md

 }
 ```

-### Enable Transactional MFA (CIBA) capabilities into existing enrollment
+### Enable using your app for Client Initiated Backchannel Authentication (CIBA)
-Enables or disables support for CIBA Transactions for the enrollment.
-By disabling it, your app won't receive CIBA challenges from the Okta backend.
+Enable your app to respond to CIBA authorization challenges sent by the Okta backend server.
+CIBA challenges are disabled by default.
+The following code shows how to enable challenges for each of the enrolled custom authenticators of your app.
 ```swift
 let accessToken = "eySBDC...." // https://developer.okta.com/docs/reference/api/oidc/#access-token
 let enrollments = authenticator.allEnrollments()